How to use Arena

 How to visualise results of an experiment

 One or more experiments may be selected for visualisation.
 When more than one experiment is selected for visualisation, it is possible to directly compare the performance of distinct algorithms (or environments) simultaneously, on the same plots.
-A visualization will load the data from an experiment run.
+A visualisation will load the data from an experiment run.
 The eye-shaped icon is used to show or hide this data from the plots of an experiment.

 Note: Plots only appear if an experiment has already produced data to show.
 Experiments which have just been created will not immediately have the data.